Elgin bar owner bans customers from wearing masks inside

 Since the Liberty Tree Tavern shut down, Charles Chamberlain has been eagerly waiting for it to open back up.
 He says he’s not fazed by the tavern’s posting.

 “I’m a stage 4 cancer survivor.
 It’s just a choice.
-He just put that up their to let people know if they aren’t feeling good, then they maybe shouldn’t come,” said Charles Chamberlain.
+He just put that up there to let people know if they aren’t feeling good, then they maybe shouldn’t come,” said Charles Chamberlain.
 “Everybody is keeping safe distances, they aren’t bunching up.”

 Along Main Street you’ll find other businesses requiring masks, while others are asking you wear them at your own discretion.